taowenwei/mongodb-grafana-plugin/README.md

 <img src="./imgs/dashboard.png" alt="frontend"/>

-courtesy from mongodb atlas's default `sample_mflix` database which collects movies from early 20th century all the way to 2016
+visualizations above courtesy from mongodb atlas's default `sample_mflix` database which collects movies from early 20th century all the way to 2016

 ## contribution